threefoldfoundation/tfchain-templates/templates/block_creator/README.md

 - `walletPassphrase`: wallet passphrase, if omitted, one will be generated
 - `walletAddr`: address of the wallet
 - `network`: network to join, default standard
-- `tfchainFlist`: the flist to be used for the tfchain (default: https://hub.gig.tech/tfchain/ubuntu-16.04-tfchain-latest.flist)
+- `tfchainFlist`: the flist to be used for the tfchain (default: https://hub.grid.tf/tf-autobuilder/threefoldfoundation-tfchain-tfchain-autostart-master.flist)
-- `parentInterface`: parent interface for macvlan, if not set then discovered automatically
-- `macAddress`: optional macaddress for the macvlan interface

 ### Actions
-- `install`: create container with tfchain binaries.
+- `install`: prepare persistent volume
+- `uninstall`: remove persistent volume
+- `upgrade`: update the service
 - `start`: starts the container and the tfchain daemon process and init wallet.
 - `stop`: stops the tfchain daemon process.
 - `wallet_address`: return wallet address
 - `wallet_amount`: return the amount of token in the wallet
 - `consensus_stat`: return some statistics about the consensus
-- `start_peer_discovery`: create and install service for scanning network for new peers.
-- `delete_peer_discovery`: delete peer discovery service.

 ### Examples: